top of page

 08h30.
 Optional Morning Donkey Walk

 10h00Studio Session.
-We'll set aside the vast majority of the morning to continue painting the pieces you will have created on the previous three days.
+We'll set aside the vast majority of the morning to continue painting the pieces you will have created on the previous two days.
 This will give you time to quietly progress with your work and benefit from individual tutoring and advice.

 New Tools Please - painting with a traditional brush or even a palette knife are well known painting techniques.
 There are, however, no rules when it comes to how you apply paint on to the paper.
 This exercise will push the boundaries of your ability to express yourself differently by introducing a number of new tools for you to try.

-12h30.
+13h00.
 Lunch with featured wine

-Tuesday 25 July: Style & Figure
+Wednesday 24 July: Style & Figure

 08h00.
 Breakfast